Skip to main content

 This molecular understanding has profound implications.
 A wellness initiative that encourages an anti-inflammatory diet is providing the right building blocks, but it is failing to address the underlying signaling defect that perpetuates the inflammatory state.
 The participant is eating turmeric and omega-3s, but their cellular machinery for resolving inflammation is broken.

 Similarly, peptide therapies designed to promote healing and tissue repair, such as PT-141 or Pentadeca Arginate (PDA), rely on a cellular environment that is conducive to anabolic processes.
-A state of and catabolism driven by GR resistance is fundamentally inhospitable to these therapies.
+A state of systemic inflammation and catabolism driven by GR resistance is fundamentally inhospitable to these therapies.
 The peptides may be present, but the cellular context is one of breakdown and unresolved inflammation, limiting their efficacy.

 The phenomenon of glucocorticoid receptor resistance provides the ultimate molecular explanation for why the physiological benefits of wellness initiatives are obtunded in the face of chronic stress.